Mahdi321/D-Yelp-Hiring-freelancer/README.md

 Hiring:

 Revenue will be shared based on contrubuation percent.
+10% is mine